-Galop, the UK’s LGBT+ anti-abuse charity, is seeking a Trans+ Independent Sexual Violence Advocate.
+Galop, the UK’s LGBT+ anti-abuse charity, is seeking a Trans Independent Hate Crime Advocate.

 Galop works directly with thousands of LGBT+ people who have experienced abuse and violence every year.
 We specialise in supporting victims and survivors of domestic abuse, sexual violence, hate crime, and other forms of abuse including honour-based abuse, forced marriage, and so-called conversion therapies.
 We are a service run by LGBT+ people, for LGBT+ people, and the needs of our community are at the centre of what we do.

-We use what we learn through working on the frontlines with clients to work on national and local policy changes, to improve outcomes for LGBT+ victims and survivors of abuse and violence.
-We build evidence through key pieces of research, like our upcoming report on LGBT+ experiences of sexual violence.
-We push for legislative change, improved statutory guidance for victims, and a better understanding of the needs of LGBT+ people around the country.
+We use what we learn through working on the frontlines with clients to work on national and local policy change, to improve outcomes for LGBT+ victims and survivors of abuse and violence.
+We build evidence through key pieces of research, like our upcoming report into LGBT+ experiences of sexual violence.
+We push for legislative change, improved statutory guidance for victims, and better understanding of the needs of LGBT+ people around the country.

-You will work directly with trans victims/survivors of sexual violence, offering them a space to talk and think through options, helping them plan what they want to do, and offering assistance in getting what they need from services.
-Your work will focus on needs specifically related to experiences of sexual violence, including issues such as wellbeing, support with the criminal and civil justice process, safety and access to other services to enable survivors to cope and recover.
-You will be empathetic and thoughtful in your approach to understanding your client’s needs while remaining boundaried and mindful of self-care.
+You will work directly with trans victims/survivors of hate crime, offering them a space to talk and think through options, helping them plan what they want to do, and offering assistance in getting what they need from services.
+Your work will focus on needs specifically related experiences of hate crime, including issues such as wellbeing, support with the criminal and civil justice process, safety and access to other services to enable survivors to cope and recover.
+You will be empathetic and thoughtful in your approach to understanding your clients’ needs, while remaining boundaried and mindful of self-care.

 You will have expertise in delivering needs-led specialist support services.
-You will need to be solutions-focused and enjoy working collaboratively across a diverse and committed team.
-You’ll need to have good resilience and self-care and be prepared to work in an environment where abuse and violence are regularly talked about.
+You will need to be solutions-focussed and enjoy working collaboratively across a diverse and committed team.
+You’ll need to have good resilience and self-care, and be prepared to work in an environment where abuse and violence are regularly talked about.
 You’ll need to understand the impact of trauma and how that affects our team.

 At Galop, we believe that life should be safe, just and fair for all LGBT+ people, and that includes our staff in the workplace.
 We believe in equity and understand the importance of inclusion for staff with a wide range of lived experience.
 No matter your age, race, faith, orientation, gender identity, disability, or class, we want you to feel welcome here.
 To that end, Galop has a multi-year Equity, Diversity, and Inclusion plan in place, currently focusing on equity and inclusion for trans and BAMER members of staff.
 We are committed to listening and learning, and to constant improvement.
 We believe it is our job to make sure that all our staff, particularly those from minoritised backgrounds, feel welcome, safe, and able to thrive at Galop.